markbogorad/Quant_Notes/+ Encounters/Oil Momentum Risk Premia.md

 - There are many parameters you can add and thresholds to overlay on top of traditional momentum strategies
 	- Bottom line is they underperform and result in random stuff
 	- Useful to include with other trades
+## Follow Smart Money
+- This strategy is momentum, but specifically for order flow of NCs (non commercial traders), who are smart money